 It was around this time that Isa plunged into insect macrophotography.
 She had been interested in exploring this realm for years and was finally able to save up and purchase her first semi-professional camera - the Canon 70D and Canon 100mm macro prime lens.
 Woo hoo!
 She then attended the BugShot insect photography workshop.
 This was all in great timing.
 Little did she know that a year later she would find herself in the depths of the peat swamp Bornean jungle...

-So yes, the next adventure would take her into the depths of the Bornean peat swamp for 7 months to study orangutan facilitated nutrient cycling, cognitive mapping, and dung beetles.
+So yes, the next adventure took her into the depths of the Bornean peat swamp for 7 months to study orangutan facilitated nutrient cycling, cognitive mapping, and dung beetles as an assistant to Shauhin Alavi.
 In the small bouts of time between following the magnificent wild orangutans, species indexing trees in the forest, doing laundry, uploading data, eating and sleeping, and playing badminton with the locals, you could find her eye against the camera and her lens focused on a bug.
 Results here.

 Since returning to the USA, Isa has published a book on the bugs of Philadelphia and has been working once again as a Curatorial Assistant at ANSP where she is co-managing the LepNet initiative in the Academy's Entomology Department..

 Isa began a Masters of Science in Communication in 2017 and is an indie TV host, having founded the bugscope in December 2016.